 BCC (it is when a recipient can be kept hidden from other addressees) can lead to a seriously awkward situation.
 It is shady to lead someone to believe they are the only recipient when they are not.
-So it is very dishonest, especially if we are talking about email etiquette at work.
+So it is very dishonest, especially when discussing email etiquette at work.
 If you absolutely must do that, use the “Forward” button.

 Don’t be angry, rude, or negative

-Never email people in the negative or rude form.
-If you have really bad news, use objective words to say about that.
+Never email people in a negative or rude form.
+If you have bad news, use objective words to say about that.
 Also, you can always keep the news for live communication.

 Don’t use emojis

-You may choose to use some emojis in your emails (such as a nice smiley face, but remember that they look unprofessional and can’t take away the sting of a hurtful message.
-Pay attention that a lot of emojis look completely different on different devices and platforms.
+You may use some emojis in your emails (such as a nice smiley face, but remember that they look unprofessional and can’t take away the sting of a hurtful message.
+Also, pay attention that many emojis look completely different on different devices and platforms.

 Don’t use a lot of exclamation points and CAPS